modir/laminas-book/docs/operation.md

 either inside of an application-level configuration file or in a module-level configuration file.

+!!! important
-W> If you are putting this key in a module-level configuration file, be W> careful about the danger of name overwriting during the configs merge.
+    If you are putting this key in a module-level configuration file, be careful about the danger of name overwriting during the configs merge.
-W> Do not register the same service name in different modules.
+    Do not register the same service name in different modules.

 This `service_manager` key should look like below: